Glossary¶

 Normally, the main code commands the refresh of the screen.

-With the delegated update option, the elements can trigger the refresh of the screen, with the fast update mode.
-This allows a more fluid interface, especially for the GUI library.
+This option requires the fast update mode and allows a more fluid interface, especially for the GUI library.

 Warning